 Organic Dandelion Root

 As the old adage goes “one man’s weed, is another man’s flower.”
 Our Organic Dandelion Root is no weed in our mind!
 Well-known as a medicinal herb, dandelion root is used in folk medicine to help alleviate stomach issues and increase milk flow for nursing mothers.
 The dried root yields a medium to thin brew with a clear yellow liquor.
 Grown in the vibrant Pacific Northwest of the USA, our organic dandelion root has a high oil content that is a noticeable part of the liquor where a lovely swirl coats the top of the brew.
 Because of this oil content the brew is at once rich and mouth-coating, but also paradoxically thin and light reminding of freshly turned soil.
-Naturally caffeine-free, our dandelion root is a perfect ingredient for blending (like in our Organic Roots & Fruits herbal blend) or enjoyed as a stand alone loose organic herbal tea.
+Naturally caffeine-free, our dandelion root is a perfect ingredient for blending or enjoyed as a stand alone loose organic herbal tea.

 Ingredients: organic USA dandelion root